DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 ## Trainee records imported from the Apply for teacher training (Apply) service

 When an application reaches the ‘recruited’ status in Apply, it will be imported into Register.
-If an application has any conditions set, it will only reach recruited status in Apply once all conditions have been met.
+If an application has any conditions set, it will only reach the recruited status in Apply once all conditions have been met.

-Applications from Apply will import into Register every day at 4:00am.
+Applications from Apply will import into Register every day at 4am.
 This is called the ‘Apply integration’.

 Applications imported from Apply into Register will become draft trainee records.
 You can find these records on the homepage under ‘Draft trainees’ at the link called ‘View draft trainees imported from Apply’.
 You should not need to manually duplicate applications from Apply into Register.